Is It Time to Overhaul Your IT Recruitment Strategies?

 With so much movement in the tech marketplace, effective IT recruitment strategies are pivotal for remaining competitive and driving organizational growth.
 With that in mind, does your IT recruitment strategy need an overhaul?

-From measuring quality of hire to offer acceptance rates, hiring managers can more accurately pinpoint exactly where their recruiting efforts are succeeding or falling short.
+From measuring the quality of hires to offering acceptance rates, hiring managers can more accurately pinpoint exactly where their recruiting efforts are succeeding or falling short.
 By discovering these anomalies, action plans can be developed.
-For example, if a company identifies their time to hire rate is consistently longer than the industry average, they can use this data to narrow down potential bottlenecks such as lengthy sourcing or screening processes.
-With precise determination of what worked – and what didn’t – in past hiring processes, hiring managers can vastly improve their future hiring decisions.
+For example, if a company identifies the time-to-hire rate is consistently longer than the industry average, they can use this data to narrow down potential bottlenecks such as lengthy sourcing or screening processes.
+With the precise determination of what worked – and what didn’t – in past hiring processes, hiring managers can vastly improve their future hiring decisions.

 Offer Training & Retraining Opportunities

 By 2020, there will be 1 million more computing jobs than candidates equipped to fill them.
 Despite this talent shortage, companies continue to seek highly specialized skillsets that essentially shrink their already limited talent pool.
 The only solution is to assess your list of requirements for the role and consider which skills are trainable – then narrow your list to the bare bones.
 By investing in training, instead of searching endlessly for hard-to-find “perfect” candidates, your talent pool will open up considerably.